PaylinkSolutions/FrontEnd-Interview-Data/README.md

 ## Brief:

+_We have created this brief to help us understand your current level of understanding.
+If you feel as if you have a portfolio that will demonstrate this better, please feel free to send us a Github link to this repository as a submission piece instead._

 - Please create a new Angular (v16 or above) application.
 - Within this application, please setup a user detail route using a userId as a parameter
 - Please create the provided user profile card design, using the JSON data provided.
 - Changing the userId in the parameter of this route, should render a different users information.
-- Using Jest, please add some code coverage for your implementation.
+- Using Jest, please add some code coverage for your implementation, including a unit test for the http methods you have used.

 _Please feel free to use any additional third party framework such as Bootrap, Angular Material or Tailwind to support building this design._

 ##### Bonus:

 - Implement a light mode & dark mode toggle.
-- Add some Cypress tests